kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

 cache, a map of in-flight claims.

 #### Unreserve
-The plugin  removes the allocation for the special `ResourceClaim` for extended resource backed by DRA.
-Because it cannot be scheduled after all.
-It does not need to remove the Pod from the claim.status.reservedFor field, as the special claim has not been created in API server yet.
+The plugin deletes the special `ResourceClaim` for extended resource backed by DRA, because it cannot be scheduled after all.

 #### Prebind
 This is called in a separate goroutine.
 The plugin makes API call to create the